RxLaboratory/Duik/src-docs/docs/guide/constraints/tools/align.md

     ![](../../../img/duik/constraints/align.png)

 !!! warning
-    This tool works well even if then layers are parented to other layers, but if there is non-uniform scale on the parents, they can not be properly aligned in scale, as the induced deformation can not be reproduced using only After Effects transformations.
+    This tool works well even if the layers are parented to other layers, but if there is non-uniform scale on the parents, they can not be properly aligned in scale, as the induced deformation can not be reproduced using only After Effects transformations.